getcellm/cellm/README.md

 docker compose -f docker-compose.vLLM.GPU.yml up --detach
 ```

-To use other Ollama models, pull another of the [supported models](https://ollama.com/library).
-To use other vLLM models, change the "--model" argument to another Huggingface model.
+To use other vLLM models, change the "--model" argument in the docker compose file to another Huggingface model.

-Open WebUI in included in both Ollama and vLLM docker compose files so you can test the local model outside of Cellm.
-It is available at `http://localhost:3000`.
 ## Dos and Don'ts

 Do: